pablomatgar/MAS_Filmography/README.md

 # MAS Filmography

-Android app which would allow the user to store details of the actor Miguel Ángel Silvestre’s filmography, stored in a table in an SQLite database.
+Android (Java) app which would allow the user to store details of the actor Miguel Ángel Silvestre’s filmography, stored in a table in an SQLite database.
 This was one of the final assignments of the module COM502 - Internet and Mobile Application Development in Wrexham Glyndŵr University (United Kingdom).

 ### Difficulties and how I solved them